MischaD/LCMem/README.md

 This repository contains the official implementation of LCMem.

 ## Overview
-LCMem is a two-stage training process for detecting memorization in diffusion models.
+LCMem is a two-stage training process for detecting memorization in generative models.
 1. **Stage 1**: Train a Siamese network using precomputed latents.
 2. **Stage 2**: Fine-tune the network in image space with strong augmentations.